-The world leader in premium super-automatic espresso machines, Jura, operates in a slightly different world from the rest.
-So here we are talking about the Jura E8 vs S8 as a battle of two “mid-range” super-automatic espresso machines despite them being between $2500 and 3000 each.
-But are their differences significant?
+The world leader in premium super-automatic espresso machines, Jura, plays in a slightly different league from the rest.
+So whilst this Jura E8 vs S8 battle is between two “mid-range” super-automatic espresso machines, they are both priced between $2500 and 3000.
+But which one’s better?

-There are some significant differences to consider between the two Jura coffee machines.
+But there are some major differences to consider between the two Jura coffee machines.
 And one solution doesn’t fit all.
-So read on as we break down, in detail, the Jura E8 vs S8 battle.
+So to help you decide which one is better for you, read on as we take a deep dive into all the differences between the Jura E8 and S8.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.